 Here are five of our favorite ways to cook them:

-To get them just right, roast potatoes in the oven.
+To get them just right, bake potatoes in the oven.
 Russets are the best for the purpose.
 After they cool, cut them in half and scoop out the potato, leaving round a ¼ inch inside.
 (Save the rest!)

 Brush with oil, season with salt and pepper and broil for a few minutes until the potato turns golden brown.